Smart Guide to Closing as a Seller

 With so many things that you need to coordinate, I highly recommend you sign in advance and have peace of mind with one less thing to do.

-- Allow a walk-through.
+Allow a walk-through.
 Don't assume you will be ready a day or two before closing.
-Schedule the walk-through for the morning of the closing date.
-For a proper walk-through all of your possessions need to be out and only the items you plan on leaving for the new owners can remain.
+Try to schedule the walk-through for the morning of the closing date.
+For a proper walk-through, all of your possessions need to be out and only the items you plan on leaving for the new owners can remain.
 Also, the term "broom swept" simply means that trash is removed, not that you have to clean the home.

-- Deliver all keys to the new owner.
+Deliver all keys to the new owner.
 The easiest way to do this is to provide one set of front door keys to the title company a day in advance and leave all other keys labeled and placed on the kitchen counter top for them to retrieve at their leisure.
 This includes garage remotes and codes (as applicable).

-- Turn off utilities.
-Run the utilities through the day of closing, just to be sure.
+Turn off utilities.
+Keep the utilities running through the day after closing, just to be sure.

 SHOULD DO ITEMS